stratusadv/dandy/docs/getting_started/why_use_dandy.md

     - Type:
         - Observational
     - Method:
-        - Working with a wide skill range of developers, and had them integrated Dandy into their projects.
+        - Working with a wide skill range of developers and having them integrate Dandy into their projects.
         - As they implemented or replaced features with Dandy we check the token usage before and after to confirm a reduction in token usage.

 #### Intel